 How to Find the Best Therapist for You

-If you have health insurance, you’ll want to determine what is covered for mental health services.
+If you have health insurance, look into your mental health plan.
 Coverage for therapy services can vary greatly, so it’s important to understand your benefits.
 For example, some plans might cover only a specific number of therapy sessions, whereas other plans’ coverage depends on whether your therapist is in or out of network.

-Once you decide on insurance, it’s time to do your research on therapists.
-Dr. Hutto recommends contacting the referral service of the Psychoanalytic Center of the Carolinas, which will work with you to find a local counselor who fits your needs, or consulting Psychology Today’s “Find a Therapist” tool.
+Once you figure out how to pay for therapy, it’s time to do your research on therapists.
+For people in North Carolina and South Carolina, Dr. Hutto recommends contacting the referral service of the Psychoanalytic Center of the Carolinas, which will work with you to find a local counselor who fits your needs.
+Nationwide, Psychology Today’s “Find a Therapist” tool is a useful way to view therapists by specialty, insurance and approach.

 “There are a wide range of types of therapy, and you’re looking for someone who is also a match for your problem,” Dr. Hutto says.
 Divorce counseling, for example, will look a lot different than therapy for someone who’s experiencing depression, so you’ll want to find someone who specializes in the type of counseling you’re looking for.